pulumi/customer-managed-deployment-agent/kubernetes/README.md

 [Fargate Instance Reference](https://docs.aws.amazon.com/eks/latest/userguide/fargate-pod-configuration.html)

+## Performance

+### AWS

+To optimize the performance of your deployments, you can use a pull-through cache in Amazon Elastic Container Registry (ECR).
+This allows you to cache frequently used images closer to your Kubernetes cluster, reducing the time it takes to pull images.

+For more information and an example of how to set up a pull-through cache in ECR using Pulumi, refer to the [Pulumi ECR Cache Example](https://github.com/pulumi/examples/tree/master/aws-ts-ecr-cache).

 ## Troubleshooting

 If you encounter issues with the deployment agent, please refer to our [troubleshooting guide](./troubleshooting/README.md) which includes: